7RU7H/Archive/Reconnaissance/Active-Information-Gathering/DNS/DNS-Recon-Active.md

 [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) is a distributed database responsible for translating domain names into IP addresses. [[DNS-Defined]] for conceptual stuff and for passive DNS recon [[DNS-Recon-Passive]].

+- Priority - DNS Priority - The lower the number, the higher the priority. [infosecinstitute -dns-hacking](https://resources.infosecinstitute.com/topic/dns-hacking/)

 #### Host Discovery

 The website [dnsdumpster](https://dnsdumpster.com/) *"is a FREE domain research tool that can discover hosts related to a domain.
 Finding visible hosts from the attackers perspective is an important part of the security assessment process."*